hortongn/accp-cheatsheet/README.md

 	- step scaling
 - vertical scaling -> scaling-up
 - horizontal scaling -> scaling-out
+- *can launch resources in multiple availability zones across multiple regions*
+- *can launch resources in multiple availability zones within a region*

 ### AWS CloudHSM
 - Is a **cloud-based hardware security module** (HSM) that allows you to easily <ins>add secure key storage</ins> and <ins>high performance crypto operations</ins> to your AWS applications.